- David Minear Chairman

 Heather first worked at the Fringe in the Star Club in the early 1990’s and also ran the film event, Shoot The Fringe from 1992 to 2002.
 After a decade away from Adelaide running a festival in the UK, Heather returned to take up the role of Director and CEO in 2015.
 She has a passion for rollerskating.

 Belinda joined Fringe in May 2010.
-Overseeing the departments of Media, Marketing and Business Development.
+After overseeing the departments of Media, Marketing and Business Development, Belinda became Deputy Director in 2016.
 Belinda loves nothing more than a new, creative and exciting idea that can be explored, fine-tuned and unleashed, then when it all comes together, glass of wine in hand and hitting the Fringe Club dance floor.

 Mirella first joined the Adelaide Fringe in 2002.
 Mirella keeps the tight ship running and is always working hard to make sure artists are paid super promptly at the end of their season.